ANALYSIS-Musk's Twitter rate limits could undermine new CEO, ad experts say

 Musk nabs ex-NBCUniversal ad chief Yaccarino as new Twitter CEO

-(Reporting by Jody Godoy in New York, Sheila Dang in Dallas, and Akash Sriram in Bengaluru; editing by Burton Frierson and Nick Zieminski)
+(Reporting by Jody Godoy in New York, Sheila Dang in Dallas, Akash Sriram in Bengaluru and Martin Coulter in London; editing by Burton Frierson, Nick Zieminski and Marguerita Choy)

 ((Jody.Godoy@thomsonreuters.com;))